JMS55/jms55.github.io/content/posts/2024_05_10_virtual_geometry_bevy_0_14/index.md

 (TODO: Picture of NSight screen capture)

-The frame can be broken down into the following steps:
+The frame can be broken down into the following passes:
 1. Fill cluster buffers
 2. Cluster culling first pass
 3. Raster visbuffer first pass